errchh/DynPrompt-1s/README.md

 ## About the Project

-Pycon Hong Kong 2024 Sprint project.
+PyCon Hong Kong 2024 Sprint project.

-It is a tool for automating repetitive tasks -- minimising time spend on non-value adding processes, increasing work efficiency.
+This Python app utilises gen AI for repetitive, similar tasks.
+This allows users to input task details into a CSV format, efficiently delegating these responsibilities to a locally hosted large language model powered by Ollama.
+The system then generates responses and returns them in a readily usable CSV format.

 ## Technical Details